We will construct Hanhikivi 1 nuclear power plant at Pyhäjoki

 Fennovoima has purchased the nuclear power plant as a turnkey delivery.
 The plant supplier is RAOS Project, which is part of the Rosatom Group.
 RAOS Project is responsible for the design, construction, installation and commissioning of the plant.
 Fennovoima is the owner of the Hanhikivi 1 project and will become the operator of the finished power plant.

-Finnish investments account for around EUR 2 billion of the total investment in Fennovoima’s project.
+The estimated total cost of Hanhikivi 1 project is EUR 7–7,5 billion.
+Finnish investments account for over EUR 2 billion of the total investment.
 This will significantly boost the national economy, particularly in northern Finland.
 In addition, the ripple effects of the plant will increase the demand for services in the surrounding areas.

 This is how we build the nuclear power plant

 The Hanhikivi 1 project can be divided into the following four areas: